hillfields/predicting-anime-scores/README.md

 Source | web novels, light novels, manga | music, radio Type | TV, movie | music, ONA
 Rating | R, PG-13 | Rx (hentai), G

-### Numeric variables

-- Producers, studios, themes, genres, and demographics with higher average scores also tended to have higher predicted scores
-- The number of members and favorites were each correlated with predicted scores, though the effect of these variables eventually reach a plateau